nicholascross/TerminalUI/README.md

     terminal.clearScreen()
 }

-// Build an interactive UI with a list, detail view, and text input
+// Build an interactive UI with a horizontal menu, a list, detail view, and text input
 // Press Ctrl-D to submit input, or 'q'/Ctrl-C to quit let details = TextAreaWidget(
     text: """